plone/training/eggs1.rst

     test-eggs +=
         ploneconf.site [test]

 This tells Buildout to add the egg ``ploneconf.site``.
-Since it is also in the `sources` section buildout will not try to download it from pypi but will expect it in ``src/ploneconf.site``. *fs* allows you to add packages on the filesystem without a version control system, or with an unsupported one.
+Since it is also in the `sources` section buildout will not try to download it from pypi but will expect it in ``src/ploneconf.site``. *fs* allows you to add eggs on the filesystem without a version control system, or with an unsupported one.

 Now run buildout to reconfigure Plone with the updated configuration: